-Unclassifed Students/Auditors: Unclassified students and auditors may register on a space available basis on the last day of registration for regular students, or during the late registration period.
-Unclassified students and auditors may change their status to classified, only if they have all official transcripts on file, meet admission requirements and gain acceptance prior to late registration.
+Unclassified/Non-Degree/Auditor Registration: Unclassified/Non-degree students and auditors will be allowed to register on a space available basis, generally one week before the semester begins, or during the late registration period.
+Unclassified/Non-degree students and auditors may change their status to classified, only if they have all official transcripts on file, meet admission requirements and gain acceptance prior to the late registration period.

-Concurrent Registration

-Students at one campus within the UH System may register concurrently at another campus.
+Concurrent Registration: Students at one campus within the UH System may register concurrently at another campus.
 UH West Oʻahu students who wish to concurrently enroll at a community college campus are eligible to register without having to submit an application to the community college.
 Registration occurs through the MyUH Portal.

 Students on financial aid are advised to consult with a Financial Aid Officer.
-Financial aid is not automatically granted for coursework taken outside of UH West Oʻahu.
+Financial aid is not automatically granted for course work taken outside of UH West Oʻahu.